qeaml/nwge-docs/libnwge_cfn.md

 cfnFree(&font);
 ```

-Note that you don't have to deallocate memory from a font object before loading
+Note that you don't have to de-allocate memory from a font object before loading
 another font into it:

 ```c